Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Gravitational wave amplitude

-The expression given in (\autoref{eq:F(z)}) is valid for a homogeneous space-time.
-To examine the variation of the redshift-dependent part of GW amplitude for our model, we have to modify the expression accordingly.
-For our backreaction model, the relation $D_L = (1+z)^2 D_A$ is valid too, but in this case $D_A$ is calculated using the covariant scheme (\autoref{eq:covariantsch1}, \autoref{eq:covariantsch2}).
-Our model represents an inhomogeneous space-time, where there are two types of regions, viz. over-dense and under-dense, and viscosity is only associated with the over-dense region, as the under-dense region is assumed to be empty.
-Hence, in the expression for attenuation factor $e^{-\frac{\gamma}{2(1+z)^2}D_L}$, for our model $D_{L_{o}}$ would replace $D_L$, where $D_{L_{o}}$ is the luminosity distance traversed by the GW through the over-dense region only.
-So, the attenuation factor for our model is $e^{-\frac{\gamma}{2(1+z)^2}D_{L_{o}}}$.
+Hence, in the exponential term of the F(z) in (\autoref{eq:F(z)}), $e^{-\frac{\gamma}{2(1+z)^2}D_L}$, for our model, $D_{L_{o}}$ would replace $D_L$, where $D_{L_{o}}$ is the luminosity distance traversed by the GW through the over-dense region only.
+So, the exponential term of the F(z) in (\autoref{eq:F(z)}) for our model is now given by $e^{-\frac{\gamma}{2(1+z)^2}D_{L_{o}}}$.
 In the $\Lambda$CDM model, incorporating viscosity results in an attenuation factor with $D_L$ in the exponential factor, where $D_L$ is the total luminosity distance traversed by the GW.
 Viscosity is not distributed through the entire path of the GW but is concentrated only in some regions.
 Using $D_L$ in the $\Lambda$CDM model results in a larger deviation between the attenuated and unattenuated cases in the $\Lambda$CDM model, compared to our model.

-An important consideration for the propagation of EM waves for a model like ours is that the ratio of distances travelled by EM waves through the two regions is equal to the ratio of proper volumes of the two regions \cite{Koksbang_2019}.
+An important consideration for the propagation of EM waves for a model like ours (inhomogeneous 2- domain model) is that the ratio of distances travelled by EM waves through the two regions is equal to the ratio of proper volumes of the two regions \cite{Koksbang_2019}.
 It is clear that this also holds for GWs.
 This condition gives,

 where $D_{L_o}$ and $D_{L_u}$ are the luminosity distances traversed by the GW through the over-dense and under-dense regions, respectively.
-If the total luminosity distance travelled by the GW is $D_L$, then $D_L = D_{L_o} + D_{L_u}$, which gives,
+If the total luminosity distance travelled by the GW in our model is $D_{L_{v2d}}$ (v2d stands for viscous 2-domain inhomogeneous model, this $D_{L_{v2d}}$ is calculated for the viscous case of our model (\autoref{subsubsec:viscous}) using $D_A$ calculated from the covariant scheme (\autoref{eq:covariantsch1}, \autoref{eq:covariantsch2})), then $D_{L_{v2d}} = D_{L_o} + D_{L_u}$, which gives,

-Or,
+or,